llmware-ai/llmware/README.md

 1.  **install requirements.txt** - inside the /llmware path - e.g., ```pip3 install -r llmware/requirements.txt```

-2.  **Install requirements_extras.txt** - inside the /llmware path (e.g., ```pip3 install -r llmware/requirements_extras.txt```).Depending upon your use case, you may not need all or any of these installs, but some of these will be used in the examples.
+2.  **install requirements_extras.txt** - inside the /llmware path - e.g., ```pip3 install -r llmware/requirements_extras.txt```(Depending upon your use case, you may not need all or any of these installs, but some of these will be used in the examples.)

 3.  **run examples** - copy one or more of the example .py files into the root project path.
 (We have seen several IDEs that will attempt to run interactively from the nested /example path, and then not have access to the /llmware module - the easy fix is to just copy the example you want to run into the root path).